omgmog/talk-cardboctober/talk.md

 ---
 ![](images/spreadsheet.png)

 ^ I made a spreadsheet, in that I broke the month down in to themed weeks, and then each week in to a project per day.
-This really helped stopping Cardboctober seeming like an overwhelming undertaking.
+This really helped to stop Cardboctober seeming like a huge undertaking.

 ---
 ### Week 1